mbosecke/SeniorCommander/README.md

 # Database Setup
 * Have an available database (empty) and a user that can connect to it.
 * Copy `/src/main/resources/reference.conf` to `/src/main/resources/application.conf` and populate with database settings.

-Bot uses [flyway](https://flywaydb.org/) to create all necessary database tables/indexes; no need to create these manually.
+* Run main method in `SeniorCommander` which will invoke [flyway](https://flywaydb.org/) to create all necessary database tables.

 # Channel configuration
 * Create a community: